Services

 What it means: Structured hands-on testing across features, pages, roles, data, and common user paths.

-When it helps: Before releases, after feature changes, or when a product needs careful human review.
+When it helps: Before releases, after feature changes, or when a product needs careful human review beyond quick screen checks.

 Client receives: Test notes, clear defects, reproduction steps, screenshots where useful, and release feedback.